Get the latest blog posts emailed to you as soon as they’re posted

 As a result, many businesses are resorting to short-term tactics as a method to incentivize would-be job seekers to choose their organization for employment, versus their competitors.
 These tactics are numerous – ranging from on-the-spot payments for taking an interview, to signing bonuses after a predetermined length of employment, and more.

-But are these tactics the right approach?
+But are these tactics the right approach to attract talent and win employee loyalty?
 Research tells us otherwise.

-While the lure of an immediately gratifying incentive, like a signing bonus, may appear appealing, it appears as though employees are looking for more sustained and long-term perks as part of their employment, like access to their wages each day, instead of every two weeks.
-In fact, more than half of all employees surveyed, and over 75% of Gen Z employees surveyed say they would be more interested in applying for a job if an employer offers a daily pay option:
+While the lure of an immediately gratifying incentive, like a signing bonus, may appear appealing.
+It appears as though employees are looking for more sustained and long-term perks as part of their employment.
+Like access to their wages each day, instead of every two weeks.
+In fact, over 75% of Gen Z employees1 surveyed say they would be more interested in applying for a job if an employer offers a daily pay option.

 What Role Can Earned Wage Access Play?